Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for complex analytic spaces and resolution of singularities

 We may combine Theorems \ref{mainthm:BB_decomposition_C*_invariant_complex_submanifold} and \ref{mainthm:BB_decomposition_strict_transform_complex_analytic_subspace} to give the

-\begin{maincor}[Bia{\l}ynicki--Birula decomposition for the strict transform of a $\CC^*$-invariant, closed complex analytic subspace of a complex manifold with a $\CC^*$ action] Continue all of the hypotheses and notation of Theorem \ref{mainthm:BB_decomposition_strict_transform_complex_analytic_subspace}.
-Then the strict transform $Y'$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition with corresponding subsets
+\begin{maincor}[Bia{\l}ynicki--Birula decomposition for the strict transform of a $\CC^*$-invariant, closed complex analytic subspace of a complex manifold with a $\CC^*$ action] Continue all of the hypotheses and notation of Theorem \ref{mainthm:BB_decomposition_strict_transform_complex_analytic_subspace} and assume in addition that the subset $Y^0 \subset Y$ of fixed points of the $\CC^*$ action on $Y$ is non-empty.
+Then the following hold: \begin{enumerate} \item The subset $Y^{\prime,0} \subset Y'$ of fixed points of the $\CC^*$ action on $Y'$ is non-empty. \item The strict transform $Y'$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold}, with corresponding subsets